 The steady-state assumption of the solver is a simplification of the actual hydrodynamic conditions; it can be run for specific time steps corresponding to satellite overpasses greatly reducing computational time.
-The results are in the order of magnitude of the calibration data uncertainty and comparable to previous studies.
-This confirms that the method can be used to calibrate hydraulic models efficiently against spatially dense WSE observations.
-Furthermore, simplifications are necessary to represent poorly instrumented river channels for hydraulic modelling.
-In particular, some assumption on the cross-section geometry is required (e.g., trapezoidal, rectangular channel, power channel).
+The results are in the

+467 order of magnitude of the calibration data uncertainty and comparable to previous studies.
+This confirms that the

+468 method can be used to calibrate hydraulic models efficiently against spatially dense WSE observations.

+469 Furthermore, simplifications are necessary to represent poorly instrumented river channels for hydraulic modelling.

+470 In particular, some assumption on the cross-section geometry is required (e.g., trapezoidal, rectangular channel, power channel).
 In this study, we select a simple rectangular shape, and use global river width databases to obtain the missing information about the mean width.
-An alternative approach could be to use a power-law to correlate the area and water depth and the conveyance and water depth, removing the need for an explicit definition of the channel shape.
+An alternative approach could be to use a power-law to correlate the area and water depth and the conveyance and water depth, removing the need for an explicit definition of the models of data sparse areas and showed that performance improved in models with calibrated channel friction and rectangular channels.
+Their results suggest that a channel shape parameter, roughness and elevation could be fitted simultaneously, provided sufficient dynamic observations are available in the reach.
+Neal et al. (2015) also showed that informing the model with even basic information about the channel geomorphology, such as width-discharge